Amon (The Legend of Korra): Personality and characteristics

-In the final episode, Amon applied face paint to simulate burn scars, which he revealed when questioned by Korra about the truth of his past.
+In season one finale, Amon applied face paint to simulate burn scars, which he revealed when questioned by Korra about the truth of his past.

 As a child, Amon was compassionate and fair-minded, protecting his younger brother Tarrlok from their father's verbal abuse.
 Years of bloodbending training and the weight of his father's expectations gradually hardened him, leading to emotional detachment and a lack of empathy toward his victims, including Tarrlok.
 He ultimately embraced his power and independence by stopping Yakone's abuse, asserting dominance over him, and condemning him as weak.

 Amon was a calculating and manipulative strategist who executed his plans with precision and foresight.
 To support his fabricated backstory, he created a false burn scar, reinforcing his image as a victim of bender oppression.

 In the fourth season (Book Four: Balance), Korra gets a hallucination, where Amon removed her bending.
 Amon is mentioned by Toph Beifong, who tells Korra that while he fought for the wrong side, his desire for "equality" for all was a reasonable motive.